Eye Surgery and Treatment

 - Orthoptics, also known as visual training, vision therapy, eye exercises, or eye therapy

 - Epikeratophakia for treatment of aphakia and myopia

 - Intraocular lenses for correcting astigmatism and presbyopia.
 This includes any adjustments, subsequent treatment, services or supplies needed due to the lens surgery.

 - Autologous serum eye drops for dry eyes, keratitis or ocular hypertension

 Did you know?

-Some military hospitals and clinics may offer vision procedures that are not covered by TRICARE.
+Some military hospitals and clinics may offer vision procedures that aren't covered by TRICARE.
 Contact a military hospital or clinic near you to see what programs are offered.

 This list of covered services is not all inclusive.
 TRICARE covers services that are medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. and considered proven.
 There are special rules or limits on certain services, and some services are excluded.